A Brief History of the Advisory Committee on Social Witness Policy, 1936–2006

 - Similar processes of expanding and then contracting the resources for social concerns have gone on in most mainline Protestant churches, though our body of Christian social ethical teaching is (humbly stated) the most careful and comprehensive.
 Both Methodists and United Church of Christ have more autonomous social witness units, the Evangelical Lutheran Church has a larger office, but almost all denominations have some orderly way to include the “prophetic” function in their organizations.
 The Holy Spirit speaks directly to every Christian conscience, but part of the church’s “ministerial and declarative” voice has been seen to consist of ethical guidance, free enough to help reform the church under the guidance of the Word of God.

 - Clearly, within a “reformed and ever-reforming” church, structures change.
-In these changes the Committee valued the principle embodied in the staff selection process—a committee-elected team, choosing its own moderator, working closely with GAMC Executive Director’s office.
+In these changes the Committee valued the principle embodied in the staff selection process—a committee-elected team, choosing its own moderator, working closely with GAMC (now: PMA) Executive Director’s office.
 This kept a balance between those who know the rhythms and imperatives of theologically-based social ethics and those who know the rhythms and imperatives of administering an ecclesiastical mission organization.
-(Since the initial writing, changes have been made in the search process going forward, among other changes affecting the General Assembly Mission Council).
+(Since the initial writing, changes have been made in the search process going forward, among other changes affecting the General Assembly Mission Council [now: Presbyterian Mission Agency]).